 For non-touristy things around Sydney, I'd head down south to the Jarvis Bay area.
 Lot's of national parks, secluded beaches, fishing, camping, bushwalks etc. and with enough choice that it's usually pretty easy to avoid the crowded spots.
 You'll most likely need a car to get around though.

 I can recommend Meroo National park (google image it!) for a great place to camp which is a bit out of the usual tourist trail in that area.

 Hope you have a great trip!

 "Touristy" things are hard to define.
 What may be touristy to one person may not be to another.

 When we were in NZ we loved going to the vineyards and sampling wines.
 We thought that Queenstown was a spectacular place to go.
 Lots of outdoor activities, spent a few hours watching a demonstration of sheep herding (and sheering).
 Did the jet boats near there.
-Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit).
-2 months agoAnswered by Don via WorldNomads.com
+Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit). over 2 years agoAnswered by Don via WorldNomads.com

 When are you going?
 I visited New Zealand in September/October which is truly off season, so even the most touristy areas like Milford Sound were quiet.

 Best non-touristy thing I did was sailing up Queen Charlotte Sound (Marlborough Sounds), camping and swimming off the boat and seeing fairy penguins, dolphins and kiwis!
 I'd recommend the Queen Charlotte Track too if you're into walking, but don't want anything too full on.
 Is skiing touristy?
 Skiing by Wanaka is AWESOME, plus Wanaka is the less-touristy version of Queenstown if you don't fancy the crowds.